 1. People in need within Warwick District

 The fund will prioritise organisations who work with one or more of the following groups:

 - People with physical and mental disabilities, lower socio-economic groups, older people, children & young people, and/or those with long term health conditions

 2. Financial need

-The organisation can demonstrate clear financial need as a result of the current situation.
+The organisation can demonstrate clear financial need as a result of the COVID-19 crisis and have less than 6-months operating expenditure costs remaining in unrestricted cash reserves after any contribution being made towards the specific project/scheme/activity that the CERF application is for.
 In your application please set out:

 - The expected financial impact of Covid-19 on your organisation, including the impact of any actions you can take to reduce this

 - Any immediately available, unrestricted funds you have in reserve and an explanation of why these funds cannot be used for the project to be funded